arief25ramadhan/yolo-v3-from-scratch/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)

-This is a comprehensive repository for creating YOLOv3 (You Only Look Once version 3) Object Detection from scratch.
-YOLO is a state-of-the-art, real-time object detection system that can detect multiple objects in a single frame with impressive accuracy.
+This project aims to create the YOLOv3 (You Only Look Once version 3) Object Detection from scratch.
+YOLO is real-time object detection system that can detect multiple objects in a single frame with impressive accuracy.

 In this project, we provide step-by-step instructions, code, and resources to guide you through the process of implementing YOLOv3 from the ground up.
 Whether you are new to object detection or looking to deepen your understanding of YOLO, this repository will help you achieve your goals.